KatarzynaDworak/rwd-website-project/README.md

 - use **Sass** 🦋
 - make project **as readable as it is possible** (clean code, many directories, BEM, small sass files) 📖

+#### Solutions provided in the project
+- CSS file created with node-sass library.

+- Sass mixins used to define breakpoints – having all breakpoints in one place makes it possible to change them at any time, all at once.
+See the example of - mixin for desktop breakpoint beneath:

+@mixin desktop {
+	@media (min-width: 1330px) {
+		@content;
+	}
+}
+- Responsive font size created with CSS function: clamp().
+Using vw unit for the middle parameter value makes the font grow and shrink smoothly while resolution changes.
+As clamp() is not fully supported yet, it was necessary to provide also the media queries breakpoints.
+Here is the example of using both - mixins and clamp():

+&__headline {
+		font-size: 1.3rem;
+	@include tablet-and-landscape {
+		font-size: 1.5rem;
+	}
+	@include desktop{
+		font-size: 1.7rem;
+	}
+	@supports (font-size: clamp(1.3rem, 2vw, 1.7rem)) {
+		font-size: clamp(1.3rem, 2vw, 1.7rem);
+	}}
+- Linear-gradient used for CSS background property along with an image allowed to achieve the effect of colored overlay.
+As linear-gradient is now well-supported across different browsers, using it is a more convenient and space-saving way of creating an overlay than doing it with CSS pseudo-elements.
+background: linear-gradient(rgba(97, 179, 255, 0.9), rgba(97, 179, 255, 0.9)),
+		    url(../images/banner/testmonial.png) no-repeat center center/cover;
+- Grid provides flexibility to footer elements – they can be stretched in one row as well as arranged in two or one column.

+# Conclusions for future projects
+I found a way to improve margin and padding changes depending on resolution.
+In this project they are modified with media queries in the place of their occurrence.
+In the future projects I will definitely use Sass @extend rule, keeping all shared measures in one place and changing them with only one time use of media queries per breakpoint.
+Example of usage beneath:

+###### File storing resolution values:
+%shared-pd {
+  padding: 10px;
+  @include tablet-and-landscape {
+    padding: 50px;
+  }
+  @include desktop {
+    padding: 100px;
+  }
+}

+###### Values shared between different elements:
+.footer-up {
+	@extend %shared-pd;
+}
+.download {
+	@extend %shared-pd;
+}
+Thanks
+To Colorlib for free templates.
+To my mentor for creating the task and for the code review.

 #### 🛠️ Languages and Tools used:
 HTML5